Coderkoss/ws-clone/readme.txt

-This is a website that was made to show as part of my portfolio.
-It is a world star hip hop clone that is fully responsive.
+This website was made as part of my Web Developer Portfolio.
+The site is a WorldStar Hip Hop clone that is fully responsive.
-This website was developed using the following technologies.
+Some of the technologies used to make this site are listed below.

 Responsive mobile-first design
-Sass/Scss
+HTML5
 JQuery
-Bootstrap
+Bootstrap 4
-PHP - can not use php in a github page.
-Need to find another way to implement php code on some other server SEO
+CSS 3
+Javascript
 Git